Lochnivar/ashverse/books/book-01-the-match/README.md

 - **Davis's Envelope:** Contains the succession clause - Longstreet reads it at 4:12 a.m.
 - **Key Factors:** Union holds high ground, Lee's last order was "attack at dawn," but Longstreet's instinct is to withdraw
 - Focus on Longstreet's decision and its consequences
-- Establish the Fairfax and Meade families early but don't over-explain them
+- Establish the Fairfax and Haskell families early but don't over-explain them
 - Show the practical challenges of Confederate independence
 - Begin setting up threads for future books (Native states, California, slavery's slow death)
 - Maintain historical accuracy where possible, but clearly diverge